AY2223S2-CS2103T-W10-1/tp/docs/team/tingyic.md

     * Created a table-of-content.
     * Added a Valid and Invalid Data section.
     * Added more FAQs.
-    * Added documentation for all the commands of Contact nUS, with appropriate examples.
+    * Added documentation for all the commands of coNtactUS, with appropriate examples.
     * Added glossary and command summary.
   * Developer Guide:
-    * Adapted the UML diagrams of [AddressBook3]() to fit Contact nUS.
+    * Adapted the UML diagrams of [AddressBook3]() to fit coNtactUS.
     * Added MSS, Glossary and a few user stories.

 * **Community**: